What Is Graphite and What Makes It So Special?

 While this has created a great deal of excitement in the lithium industry, the investment community is only now beginning to focus on other materials used in Li ion batteries and by weight, graphite is the second largest component.
 In fact, there is more than 10 times more graphite than lithium, in a lithium ion battery.
 Graphite is in a much stronger position than lithium carbonate as it is the anode material of choice for most battery designs.
 The anode requires a porous carbon material and graphite is the optimum match.

 Only flake graphite which can be upgraded to 99.9% purity can be used to make the “spherical” or “potato” shaped graphite used in Li ion batteries.
 The process is expensive and wastes 70% of the feedstock of flake graphite.
-As a result, spherical graphite currently sells for between $4-6,000/tonne or twice the price of high quality flake graphite.
+As a result, spherical graphite currently sells for between $4-6,000/tonne or more than twice the price of high quality flake graphite.

 Almost all Li ion battery manufacturing currently takes place in Asia.
 However, battery manufacturing has become an important priority for the Obama administration due to the decline in the US domestic car industry.
 The recent congressional stimulus bill includes tens of billions of dollars in loans, grants, and tax incentives for battery, HEV research and manufacture to jump-start US industry.
 Michigan has awarded $544M in tax credits to four Li ion battery companies with plans to invest more than $1.7 billion in manufacturing facilities.
 Public companies are also raising their own funds for Li Manufacturing; A123 Systems, which designs and manufactures Li ion batteries and systems, raised $428.3 MM in an over-subscribed IPO on NASDAQ in September 2009.